Method Animation: Dimitri Rassam

+Dimitri Rassam is a film producer and founder of Chapter 2.

 Caroline Guillot

 She is the marketing manager of Method Animation.

 Alexis Vonarb

 He was born in 1970, and is an alumnus of Robert Schuman University, Strasbourg.
 Then he studied at the University of Leicester in the UK.
 While working in production at La Fémis in 1995, he got to know Soumache.
 He founded Onyx Films, which went on to produce 15 films, including Renaissance (2006) which won an award at the Annecy International Animated Film Festival.